-Although water is lost constantly throughout the day as we breathe, sweat, urinate, and defecate, we can replenish the water in our body by drinking fluids.
-The body can also shift water around to areas where it is more needed if dehydration begins to occur.
+Although water is constantly lost throughout the day as we breathe, sweat, urinate, and defecate, we can replenish the water in our body by drinking fluids.
+The body can also move water around to areas where it is needed most if dehydration begins to occur.

 Most occurrences of dehydration can be easily reversed by increasing fluid intake, but severe cases of dehydration require immediate medical attention.